ChaseElander/ENGL460-Project/Scenes.md

 You enter the office behind the 2 men who are sitting facing the fire place having a quiet conversation.
 They don't notice you enter the room alone and continue the conversation:

-Man 1 (*should we identify them some other way or wait until later and be like "Aha! the man in the office is this guy!!"*): I don't know Roger, the guy just seems so unstable.
+Man 1: I don't know Roger, the guy just seems so unstable.
 There's no way he will do well in the company.
+(He jiggles his wrist to fix the position of his expensive looking Rolex watch)

 Man2: But his family is too important to the state, if we get rid of him, our stocks could plummet.
 His family practically controls the market.